 The Palace of Winds is the literal translation of Hawa Mahal.
 It is a beautiful pink palace in the city of Jaipur in Rajasthan, constructed by Maharaja Sawai Pratap Singh to facilitate the women of the palace to peep out into the real world from the many windows.
 It was built in 1799 and is the biggest sandstone palace standing without foundation.

 The numerous lattice-work windows or jharokas ensure such ventilation that the place is airy and cool all day long, through all seasons.
 The Hawa mahal also gives Jaipur its identity as the pink city and stands like a delightful marvel of what a king did for the women of his house.
 A visit to Hawa Mahal is must when in Jaipur.

-Jantar Mantar is a collection of 19 astronomical instruments built into a monument in Jaipur.
+Jantar Mantar is a gallery of 19 astronomical instruments built into a monument in Jaipur.
 It was built by Sawai Jai Singh in the 18th Century and reflects the science and beliefs of that century.
 Jantar Mantar also houses the largest stone Sundial in the world and most of its instruments can be used even today to observe the astronomical movements in the sky.
 Its name is derived from Sanskrit roots and literally translates to ‘Instrument that Calculates.’

 This monument is also a UNESCO World Heritage sight and is situated near the Hawa Mahal.
 It must be visited in order to see how science met with architecture in the vivid memory of India’s past.